bibleexchange/courses/poetry/en/305_proverbs-money.md

 ### Save for the difficult times

 We need to make plans about how we will spend our finances (Proverbs 21:5).
 The ant is used as an example of saving for difficult times (Proverbs 6:6&ndash;11).
+No one has to tell it what to do.
+It knows that winter is coming, and so it must gather food.
+The hard-worker does not need a leader, and in fact, he will likely become a leader (12:24).
+This hard work can keep you from becoming the slave of another.
+Jesus gave several stories of people who were given more authority because of their hard work.
+See also 10:5.

 ### Borrowing from others makes you a slave to them